Social Icons

 Directed by Shane Black

-A lot of movies have been making the air waves lately, but enough of them have been a waste of time.
-The Nice Guys for me is one of those movies which get itself mixed up in the uproar of not so great movies that it will slip pass and not many people will get to see and appreciate the work done by the two leads and the rich dialogue content, the movie has to offer.
+A lot of movies have been making the airwaves lately, but enough of them have been a waste of time.
+The Nice Guys, for me, is one of those movies that gets mixed up in the uproar of not-so-great films.
+It might slip by unnoticed, and not many people will get to see and appreciate the work done by the two leads or the rich dialogue the movie has to offer.

-Buddy movies have long been flogged, with many coming out looking lame, but this one has a different style.
-Two guys you will naturally not like and even as the movie progresses your liking the characters does not change, but the match up they offer is what keeps you glued.
+Buddy movies have long been overdone, with many coming out looking lame, but this one has a different style.
+It features two guys you naturally won’t like, and even as the movie progresses, your opinion of them doesn’t change much.
+But the dynamic they offer is what keeps you glued.

-From the beginning we see two different guys running their business independently, one as Private Investigator and the other as a hired hand (if you need anyone roughed up).
-Their paths crossed when the PI (Ryan Gosling) is looking for a girl named Amelia and Amelia hires the other, Jackson (Russel Crowe) to get the PI off her back.
+From the beginning, we see two very different guys running their businesses independently.
+One as a private investigator and the other as a hired hand (if you need anyone roughed up).
+Their paths cross when the PI (Ryan Gosling) is looking for a girl named Amelia, and Amelia hires the other guy, Jackson (Russell Crowe), to get the PI off her back.

-After that has happened (with Jackson breaking the PI’s hand) Jackson gets a visit from two hired guns sent to get the whereabouts of Amelia from him.
-Jackson being unaware of where Amelia is told them nothing, and while the men attempted to rough him up, he gets away.
+After that happens (with Jackson breaking the PI’s arm), Jackson gets a visit from two hired guns sent to find out Amelia’s whereabouts.
+Jackson, unaware of where Amelia is, tells them nothing.
+When the men try to rough him up, he manages to get away.

-Jackson then approaches the PI, this time to hire him track down Amelia, and pays him upfront.
-In for this fun ride is the best supporting cast the movie had to offer, Holly the PI’s daughter.
-Her many captivating interactions and her innocence made her presence in the mix of these two misfits interesting.
-The writers had her involved in everything from start to finish, with both guys trying hard to not get her involved, but her stubbornness and inquisitive nature made it impossible for the guys to wrap up the whole case without her help.
+Jackson then approaches the PI, this time to hire him to track down Amelia, and pays him upfront.
+Along for this fun ride is the best supporting cast the movie has to offer: Holly, the PI’s daughter.
+Her many captivating interactions and her innocence make her presence in the mix of these two misfits interesting.
+The writers involve her in everything from start to finish, with both guys trying hard to keep her out of trouble.
+But her stubbornness and inquisitive nature make it impossible for them to wrap up the case without her help.

-This movie starts with the death of a porn star and grows into a political cover up of some shady dealings by some top officials, one being Amelia’s mom.
+This movie starts with the death of a porn star and grows into a political cover-up of some shady dealings by top officials, one of whom is Amelia’s mom.

-Although the movie is not doing well in the box office it is still a good movie, one I saw late before its run ended in the cinema.
+Although the movie isn’t doing well at the box office, it’s still a good movie—one I saw late, just before its run ended in theaters.
+It is not often we see Russell Crowe in an amazing movie.

-If the opportunity comes for you to see this movies, please do, it is awesome.
+If you get the chance to see this movie, please do.
+It’s awesome.

 Ghostbusters (2016)